mishpajz-FIT/BI-PSI/README.md

 # BI-PSI

-Computer networks course at FIT CTU.
+This repository was created as a part of my 'Computer networks' course at FIT CTU.

-The repository contains code for homework task.
+The repository contains code for a semestral task.

 ## Task assignment